AndresAbdo/m117_project/README.md

-# m117_project

-How to run the code:
+# How to run StudyBuddy

 To see a fully deployed version, visit http://andresabdo.pythonanywhere.com